gchurch/Cloud_Computing/README.md

 This project was created for my coursework for the Cloud Computing unit at the University of Bristol.
 I created a simple website that allows visitors to upload an image that will then appear on the home page of the website.
 The website is run using various AWS services.

-The website can be found at the following address: http://shareimages-env.ptfpgb7h3w.eu-west-2.elasticbeanstalk.com/
+The website is no longer deployed on AWS services as I have closed my account.

 ## Web Server